 While working in various outdoor education jobs, teaching and learning about Organic Agriculture has been her favorite.
 “Farming is just a microcosm of the world.
 The way we tend to the land and interact with other people is just a reflection of the world we want to live in”.

-In her free time, Zhu enjoys learning about Native plants and ways they support pollinators, restore habitat, and its resilience to climate change
+In her free time, Zhu enjoys learning about Native plants and ways they support pollinators, restore habitat, and its resilience to climate change.

 Joy McEwen

-Beekeeper & Research Specialist
+Beekeeper and Researcher Specialist

 Joy McEwen manages Diggin’ Livin’ Farm & Apiaries, a homestead, organic farm, and commercial beekeeping operation.
 She holds two Bachelor of Science degrees and a Master of Science in Environmental Science from Oregon State University.
 In addition to her role at Diggin’ Livin’, Joy is the Apiary Manager and Researcher at Southern Oregon University.
+When she started, the university had three hives, and this summer, she expanded the program to seven hives.
+The university also hosts twelve Diggin’ Livin’ Farm & Apiaries bee colonies as part of a regenerative apiculture research project, where they collect soil samples to assess the impact of honey bee colonies on soil quality, quantity, and vitality.
+They are collaborating with the SOU Media Center to document the visual changes in vegetation resulting from these colonies.

 When she isn’t tending hives or farming, Joy works as an apitherapist in Southern Oregon and produces a line of jun beverages called Honey Bee Brews.
 She is a committee member on the USDA Farm Service Agency board for Josephine and Jackson Counties, Oregon, and serves as a board member for the American Apitherapy Society.